You need to understand VA costs. This is key to scaling well while staying profitable.

 - Full-time support (30-40 hrs/week)

-- Comprehensive operations and specialized skills
+- Comprehensive operations and skilled skills

 Budget $6,000-12,000+/month:

-- Senior strategic VA or multiple specialists
+- Senior smart VA or multiple specialists

 - Full-time plus (40+ hrs/week)